 - ½ cup panko bread crumbs, plus more if needed

 - Preheat oven to 375 degrees.
-Measure parchment paper to fit a baking sheet.
-Spray parchment with cooking oil, set aside.
+Line a baking sheet with parchment paper then spray with cooking oil, set aside.

 - Mix together the eggs, garlic powder, salt, pepper, dry mustard and scallions.
-Fold in the zucchini to fully coat.
-Stir in the cheddar cheese, Parmesan cheese, and Bisquick.
-Add in a little more panko bread crumbs if needed.
-Drop by tablespoons onto greased parchment paper.
-Bake around fifteen minutes or longer until zucchini bite edges are golden and slightly firm.
-Remove from oven and let set for a few minutes before serving hot.
-Serve with Ranch style dipping sauce.
+Fold in the zucchini to fully coat, stir in the cheddar cheese, Parmesan cheese, Bisquick, and panko bread crumbs